Create memories with some holiday traditions that won’t break the bank

 - Music or sports lessons or other lessons

-- Gift of time – babysitting, home-cooked meal, monthly lunch date, donate to charity in their name
+- Give the gift of time: babysitting, home-cooked meal, monthly lunch date, donate to charity in their name

-- Make or give homemade goodies (check Pinterest).
-Cookies, bread, homemade bbq rub, infused booze
+- Make or give homemade goodies: Cookies, bread, homemade bbq rub, infused booze

 - Exchange: Each person draws one name and the budget is the same for everyone.
 Variations: each gift has to be handmade or the gifts aren’t labeled so the gift has to reflect the person so well people can tell who it’s for.

-- Secret Santa: Each person fills out a form on what they want/ like/ need and 1 person buys for that person they chose.
+- Secret Santa: Each person fills out a form on what they want/ like/ need and one person buys for the person they chose.
 Variation: Don’t label the present and make each person open a random gift, then everyone has to guess who it’s for.

 - LCR Game for gift cards: Each person buys 1 gift card and it goes in the pot.
 The first person to win gets first choice, next to win gets the second choice of a gift card and so on.
 If you don’t like LCR then choose another game.
 Random/ no skill games are best rather than skill or trivia.